Article

 What technologies are transforming ESG data collection and reporting?

 Advancements in technology have significantly improved ESG data collection and reporting.
 Key technologies include artificial intelligence (AI) and machine learning, which enhance the analysis of large data sets, providing more accurate and granular ESG insights.
-Blockchain technology is increasingly used for its capability to offer transparency and traceability in supply chains, crucial for verifying sustainable practices.
+Also, blockchain technology is increasingly used for its capability to offer transparency and traceability in supply chains, crucial for verifying sustainable practices.
 Additionally, Internet of Things (IoT) devices help monitor and manage resource use and emissions in real-time, making data more reliable and actionable for companies aiming to improve their sustainability performance.

 What are the latest developments in global ESG regulation?